makerdao/bite-keeper/README.md

 The _DAI Stablecoin System_ incentivizes external agents, called _keepers_,
 to automate certain operations around the Ethereum blockchain.

-`sai-bite` is one of the simplest keepers.
+`bite-keeper` is one of the simplest keepers.
 It constantly monitors a `Tub` contract looking for unsafe cups and bites them the moment they become unsafe.
 Ultimately, it should take into account the profit it can make by processing the resulting collateral via `bust` and only waste gas on `bite` if it can make it up by